russhughes/st7789_mpy/README.md

 I modified the original driver for one of my projects by adding support for display rotation, scrolling and drawing text using 8 and 16 bit wide bitmap fonts.
-Included are 12 bitmap fonts derived from classic pc text mode fonts and a couple of example programs that run on the TTGO T-Display.
+Included are 12 bitmap fonts derived from classic pc text mode fonts and a couple of example programs that run on the TTGO T-Display and pyboards.
+The driver supports 135x240, 240x240 and 240x320 displays.

-A firmware.bin file containing MicroPython v1.12-464-gcae77daf0 compiled using ESP IDF v3 with the st7789 C driver and the frozen python font files is available in the firmware directory.
+The firmware/esp32 directory contains a firmware.bin file with MicroPython v1.12-464-gcae77daf0 compiled using ESP IDF v3 with the st7789 C driver and the frozen python font files for generic ESP32 boards.

+The firmware/pybv11 directory contains a firmware.dfu file with MicroPython v1.12-464-gcae77daf0 compiled with the st7789 C driver and the frozen python font files for the Pyboard v1.1.

 This is a work in progress.